puppetlabs/bolt/documentation/applying_manifest_blocks.md

   option is for transports that allow a user to run commands under a different username.)

+- `_agent => true` applies the manifest block with the targets default Puppet confdir.
+Without this option, Bolt will use a temporary directory to prevent Puppet from automatically reading any files from the targets local configuration.

 ```puppet
 # Preview installing docker as root on $targets.
 apply($targets, _catch_errors => true, _noop => true, _run_as => root) {